HuyAms/graphql-pets/README.md

 - Should not be coupled to a resolver
 - Can provide field level custom rules
-- Can authorize some of the schema and not allmn
+- Can authorize some of the schema and not all

+# Demo

+In this project, we the `user` query requires authentication.

+We extract the access token from the request header, decode the user from the token, and add the user to the context.
+The presence of user in the context indicates an authenticated request.

 </details>